swirlai/swirl-search/docs/Admin-Guide.md

 # Hardware Sizing

-As of Swirl 2.5, the federation process is CPU-bound.
+As of SWIRL 2.5, the federation process is CPU-bound.
 To maximize core utilization, allocate four (4) times the number of Celery workers.

-Swirl can be run continuously with minimal latency so long as:
+SWIRL can be run continuously with minimal latency so long as:

 ```
 (num_searches * num_searchproviders) <= num_cores